tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 The validation of fraud proofs MUST be done by base layer, to leverage the security and decentralization that it provides over the side-chains.
 The goal is to determine if the checkpoint being challenged is fraudulent or not, and transfer the stakes to the winning party.

 To determine if a fraud proof is valid, the base layer MUST check, in order, that:
+1. The signature in the proof UTXO matches the specified public key.
-1. The challenge window for the checkpoint has not expired yet.
+2. The challenge window for the checkpoint has not expired yet.
-2. The checkpoint was not already confirmed fraudulent via a previous fraud proof.
 3. The initial state in the proof corresponds to the previous checkpoint to the one being challenged.
 It needs to retrieve all the raw view data provided in the fraud proof, calculate the hash and compare it to the one included in the previous checkpoint.
 4. The instructions in the proof corresponds to the ones in the challenged checkpoint.
 It needs to retrieve all the raw instruction data provided in the fraud proof, calculate the merkle tree root and compare it with the one in the challenged checkpoint.
 5. The final view does not match the one in the challenged checkpoint.
 To do that, the base layer must apply ALL the instructions to the initial view to calculate the final view, calculate the hash of that final view and compare it to the one being provided in the checkpoint.

-If all the previous checks are valid the fraud proof is considered valid, so the challenged checkpoint is considered fraudulent:
+If all the previous checks are valid the fraud proof is considered valid and the challenged checkpoint is considered fraudulent.
+Otherwise, if any of the checks are invalid, the fraud proof is considered invalid and the checkpoint is still valid.
-* The stake in the challenged checkpoint is transferred to the challenger party.
-* The stake in the fraud proof is unlocked and can be spent.
-* All subsequent checkpoints that follow the invalidated one will be invalid as well.
-For the sake of reusability, they MUST be individually challenged.

-Otherwise, if any of the checks are invalid, the fraud proof is considered invalid, so the stakes in the fraud proof are transferred to the checkpoint submitters.
+Note that it's not needed to check if a checkpoint was already considered fraudulent in the past.
+This is because the UTXO of a fraudulent checkpoint will be spent by the successful challenger.

 #### Open questions:
 * Currently, the base layer does not have the tools to reproduce the computations being done in the side-chains.
-This requires the base layer to be able to execute template code when a `FRAUD_PROOF` output flag is present in a transaction.
+This requires the base layer to be able to execute template code when a `fraud_proof` output flag is present in a transaction.
 This is a huge extension to the base layer.
 An alternative could be to move the validation off-chain (as some implementations do), in this case to a wider set of VNs outside the contract VNC, with the proper economical incentives.
 * How do we handle the dispute over the instructions themselves?
 Instructions could be signed by the user emitting them, so fake instructions can be checked, but there is the case of a challenger claiming that a checkpoint censored or reordered one or more instructions.
 This last case is not possible to verify in the base layer with the current proposal.
 Many implementations of optimistic rollups rely on the instructions being stored on-chain to solve this.
-* Is it convenient to implement a liquidity exit to allow to consider a checkpoint data as confirmed before the challenge window expires?
-* In some implementations, the stake of the losing side is slashed in half and the other half is sent to the winner.
-Need to further investigation on why it's like that and not a "winner takes all" approach.

 ### Checkpoint sequence forks